ezsystems/ezplatform/INSTALL.md

 # Installation instructions

-  These are instructions for installing via GIT (development version), look in INSTALL.md in your downloaded archive for instructions on how to install a eZ Publish 5 build/archive.
+  These are instructions for installing via GIT (development version), look in INSTALL_ARCHIVE.md for instructions on how to install a eZ Publish 5 build/archive.

 ## Paths for future reference
   * `/<ezpubish5-root-dir>/`: The filesystem path where eZ Publish 5 is installed in,